CharlesDong/gl-framework/README.md

 ## Notes

-1. The framework is currently incomplete, so the information upon is just planning.
-2. When I'm creating games, I add the files to my project as part of the project (maybe with a few edits), not as dependencies.
+0. When I'm creating games, I add the files to my project as part of the project (maybe with a few edits), not as dependencies.
-3. If you like this, you can directly download this repository and use the framework!
+0. If you like this, you can directly download this repository and use the framework!